jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 ```
 for v, e, p in 6..6 outbound
 ```
 Save gp.py and re-run the script.
-You should see fewer path options in the command line output and log.
+The *6..6* syntax indicates the traversal should only consider paths 6 hops in length.
+After re-running the client *python3 jalapeno.py -f rome.json -s gp -e sr* you should see fewer path options in the command line output and log.

 3. Try increasing the number of hops the graph may traverse: